magento-hackathon/operation-frontend-steward/proposals/06-css-pre-processors.md

 #### A. Sass has Compass

 Compass is robust mixin library for Sass that offers CSS3 mixins, Helpers, and Sprite generators.
-While LESS has a number of mixin libraries, they don’t rival the robustness of Compass.
+While LESS has a number of mixin libraries, they don't rival the robustness of Compass.

 #### B. Sass has full programming logic available